moodleulpgc/moodle41ulpgc/question/format/crossxml/README.txt

 questions in the Moodle question bank by exporting the questions as Moodle XML format and importing with this format.
 Short answer questions will be changed to multiple choice questions, and multiple choice questions in the file will be imported as short answer questions.
+Drag and drop into text will be converted to Select missing words and vice versa.
 If the Drag and Drop Matching matching question type is installed, those questions will be switched with the standard matching type.
 If All-or-Nothing Multichoice or OU Multiresonse are installed those types will be converted to regular multichoice.

 This directory should to question/format/crossxml in Moodle installation directory.
 Login as admin to complete plugin installation.
 Then select